manageandmore/my_mm/src/features/post_generator/_FEATURE.md

 6. User submits the modal.
 7. App sends a final message to the user with the full-resolution post image, which the user can then download.

+## Structure

+- `./action.ts` contains all event handlers for the shortcut, message, actions and modal submission.
+- `./generator.ts` contains the layout code for the image generation.
+- `./modal.ts` contains the layout code for the modal.
+- `/api/social.ts` contains the api entrypoint for the image generation.

 ## Roadmap

 In the future we want to expand this to directly add the created post to the content calendar in notion.